TritonRL: Training LLMs to Think and Code Triton Without Cheating: Conclusion

 \section{Conclusion}

 In this work, we introduce \ours, a specialized LLM for Triton code generation, trained with a novel RL framework featuring robust verifiable rewards and hierarchical reward assignment.
 Our experiments on KernelBench show that \ours surpasses existing fine-tuned Triton models in validity, correctness, and efficiency.
 Ablation studies demonstrate that both robust reward design and hierarchical reward assignment are essential for achieving correctness and efficiency.
-We believe \ours marks a significant advancement toward fully automated and efficient GPU kernel generation with LLMs.